arogozhnikov/python3_with_pleasure/README.md

 velocity = data['distance'] / data['time']
 ```

-Result in Python 2 depends on whether 'time' and 'distance' (e.g. measured in meters and seconds) are stored as integers.
+Results in Python 2 depend on whether 'time' and 'distance' (e.g. measured in meters and seconds) are stored as integers.
-In Python 3, result is correct in both cases, because result of division is float.
+In Python 3, the result is correct in both cases, because the result of division is float.

 Another case is integer division, which is now an explicit operation: